State Symphony Orchestra of the Democratic People's Republic of Korea: Collaboration with South Korean artists

 In 1998, SSO played Arirang under South Korean conductor Beom-Hun Park in 'Isang Yun Reunification Concert'.
 Two years after, SSO visited South Korea for the first time.
 They played two own concerts and two 'unity' concerts with KBS Symphony Orchestra in Seoul.
 In 2002, SSO met again with KBS Symphony Orchestra in Pyongyang and performed together.
 In these concerts, SSO played first time with well-known soprano Sumi Jo, cellist Han-na Chang and other artists of South Korea.

 Recordings

 The State Symphony Orchestra has released two compact discs containing Isang Yun's orchestral, chamber and choral works via Japanese company Camerata in the 1980s.
 Since 2000, they have made their own CD series via Kwangmyong Music Company, North Korea's only recording company.
 They only recorded domestic works until 2003.

-In 2005, they recorded the Seventh Symphony, which was composed by Dmitri Shostakovich for their 15th album released from KMC.
-It was subtitled as "Foreign Music Vol.1 (외국음악집 1)".
-It was not only the first CD ever released in North Korea which only contained Western classical music, but it also has longest playing time of any North Korean CDs.
+In 2005, they recorded Dmitri Shostakovich's Symphony No. 7 for its fifteenth album released on KMC.
+Subtitled "Foreign Music Vol.1 (외국음악집 1)", it was North Korea's first ever all-Western classical music CD, and had the longest playing time of any domestically issued disc.

+Tours

+The North Korean SSO planned to perform two concerts in Britain, one at the Royal Festival Hall in London and the other in Middlesbrough, in 2008.
+However, in September 2008, British opera singer Suzannah Clarke announced that the trip had been proposed indefinitely after the English bank sponsoring the tour cancelled due to the 2008 financial crisis.